jrsawvel/Wren/docs/wren-installation.md

 The above will update and test all of the Perl packages.
 The process may take several minutes to complete.

+If these modules don't exist, they need to be installed:

 * sudo perl -MCPAN -e 'install "URI"'
 * sudo perl -MCPAN -e 'install "YAML"'